 All coworking spaces provide you with a desk, a chair, WiFi, and - if you’re cheeky - you might be able to wangle a pen.

 You should remember to bring anything you need to do your job, from laptop to funky stands.
 Don’t forget your charger!
 (It’s a mistake we’ve all made before.)

 There’s no prescribed dress code for coworking spaces, although most people tend to adopt the hard-to-define-but-easy-to-spot “smart casual”.

 Having said that, you get all sorts of fashion statements and nobody bats an eye at the business man in the suit and tie or the 1-man startup gang in ripped jeans and hoodie.

 If in doubt, just stick to your company’s dress code.

 Yes!
-Part of the joy of coworking is interacting with people you might not otherwise meet so feel free to strike up conversations as you navigate your way around the socially distanced kitchen.
+Part of the joy of coworking is interacting with people you might not otherwise meet - so feel free to strike up conversations as you navigate your way around the kitchen.

 But don’t interrupt people while they are working.
 And if you are worried about other people interrupting you, invest in a pair of headphones - the universal signal for “leave me alone” (even if some pickup artists refuse to get the hint).

 Almost all spaces provide coffee (and, in the UK, tea) free of charge.
 It can range from a Tetley teabag to an on-site barista and everything in between but there's a high probability of getting your caffeine fix.

 Some spaces offer free beer (and other beverages) for post-work relaxing.
 Most spaces trust their users to not drink to excess.